The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Sampling in Expiration Streams

 which is our desired bound (up to scaling $\eps$ and $\delta$).
 Ultimately, this implies the following result.

-\begin{theorem} Let $(X,\Rcal)$ be a range space with bounded VC-dimension $\nu$, and suppose $X$ is presented as a general-expiration stream of $n$ points in $\RR^d$.
-Then one can maintain a sketch for $\eps$-approximate range counting, that uses $\mathcal{O}((\nu/\eps^2)d\log n \log(1/\delta))$ space, and with probability at least $1-\delta$ succeeds throughout the stream, on all queries, and for all future times $t$. \end{theorem}
+\begin{theorem} Let $(X,\Rcal)$ be a range space with bounded VC-dimension $\nu$, and suppose $X$ is presented as an expiration stream of $n$ points in $\RR^d$.
+Then one can maintain a sketch for $\eps$-approximate range counting, that uses $\calO((\nu/\eps^2)d\log n \log(1/\delta))$ space, and with probability at least $1-\delta$ succeeds throughout the stream, on all queries, and for all future times $t$. \end{theorem}

-\paragraph{General-Expiration PAC Learning.} An important case of the above construction is when the range space $(\X,\Rcal)$, which has bounded VC-dimension, represents a function class for a machine learning problem.
+\subparagraph*{PAC Learning with Expirations.} An important case of the above construction is when the range space $(\X,\Rcal)$, which has bounded VC-dimension, represents a function class for a machine learning problem.
 Most classically, $\X = \RR^d$ where $\Rcal$ is the family of halfspaces, and each observed $x_i \in \X$ has an associated binary label $y_i \in\{-1,+1\}$; this encodes the linear classification problem.
 Let $\{(x_1, y_1), (x_2, y_2), \ldots \}$ be the set of observed pairs, denoted in short as $(X,y)$.
 In this setting, one wants to find a range (a halfspace) $R^* \in \Rcal$ that does the best job of separating the labels, e.g., minimizing label mistakes.
 That is, let

 be the halfspace's prediction function, and let $R_X^*$ be a range that minimizes the number of times $h_R(x_i) \neq y_i$ over all $(x_i,y_i) \in (X,y)$.

 Generalization bounds consider $(X,y)$ that is drawn from an unknown distribution $\mu$, and use this $(X,y)$ is to choose a range $R$ that is likely to predict the label of a ``test'' pair $(x_j, y_j)$ drawn from the same distribution $\mu$, i.e., predict $y_j$ by $h_R(x_j)$.
 A fundamental method, called empirical risk minimization (ERM), is to choose a range that has the best fit to the observations, i.e.,